craigmdavidson/minimalisp/README.md

 # Minimalisp

-*Functions to make Java list processing fun and easy.*
+*Functions to make Java list processing as (almost) as fun and easy as Lisp, Ruby, and Clojure.*

-**Note:** This is not another Lisp implemented in Java *(Clojure's got that covered)*:

-* It's a bunch of methods to let your Java "feel" more like Lisp, Ruby, or anything with decent collections.
-* No new Collections, just functions to make standard Java Collections easier to use.

-So instead of looking like [this](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition), your FizzBuzz can be:
+Instead of looking like [this](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition), your FizzBuzz can be:

 ```java